agidincom/en/doc/privacy.md

 The right to be free from discrimination relating to the exercise of any of your privacy rights.
 We don’t sell or share Personal Information as defined by the California Consumer Privacy Act, as amended by the California Privacy Rights Act.
 We also don’t process sensitive personal information for the purposes of inferring characteristics about a consumer.

 Exercising Your Rights.
-You can exercise their CCPA privacy rights by sending their request to hi@aippia.com.
+You can exercise their CCPA privacy rights by sending their request to hi@agidin.com.

 Verification.
 In order to protect your Personal Information from unauthorized access, change, or deletion, we may require you to verify your credentials before you can submit a request to know, correct, or delete Personal Information.
 If you do not have an account with us, or if we suspect fraudulent or malicious activity, we may ask you to provide additional Personal Information and proof of residency for verification.
 If we cannot verify your identity, we will not provide, correct, or delete your Personal Information.

 Authorized Agents.
 You may submit a rights request through an authorized agent.
 If you do so, the agent must present signed written permission to act on your behalf and you may also be required to independently verify your identity and submit proof of your residency with us.
-Authorized agent requests can be submitted to hi@aippia.com.
+Authorized agent requests can be submitted to hi@agidin.com.

 6. Children
    Our Service is not directed to children who are under the age of 13.
-Aippia does not knowingly collect Personal Information from children under the age of 13.
-If you have reason to believe that a child under the age of 13 has provided Personal Information to Aippia through the Service please email us at legal@aippia.com.
+Agidin does not knowingly collect Personal Information from children under the age of 13.
+If you have reason to believe that a child under the age of 13 has provided Personal Information to Agidin through the Service please email us at legal@agidin.com.
 We will investigate any notification and if appropriate, delete the Personal Information from our systems.
 If you are 13 or older, but under 18, you must have consent from your parent or guardian to use our Services.
 7. Links to other websites
-   The Service may contain links to other websites not operated or controlled by Aippia, including social media services (“Third Party Sites”).
+   The Service may contain links to other websites not operated or controlled by Agidin, including social media services (“Third Party Sites”).
 The information that you share with Third Party Sites will be governed by the specific privacy policies and terms of service of the Third Party Sites and not by this Privacy Policy.
 By providing these links we do not imply that we endorse or have reviewed these sites.
 Please contact the Third Party Sites directly for information on their privacy practices and policies.
 8. Security and Retention
    We implement commercially reasonable technical, administrative, and organizational measures to protect Personal Information both online and offline from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 However, no Internet or email transmission is ever fully secure or error free.
 In particular, email sent to or from us may not be secure.
 Therefore, you should take special care in deciding what information you send to us via the Service or email.
 In addition, we are not responsible for circumvention of any privacy settings or security measures contained on the Service, or third party websites.